CARTAvis/manual_source/source/introduction.rst

 The mission of CARTA
 --------------------
-CARTA is the *Cube Analysis and Rendering Tool for Astronomy*, a new image visualization and analysis tool designed for the ALMA, the JVLA, and the radio telescopes of the future such as the SKA.
-As the image size increases drastically with modern telescopes in recent years, contemporary image viewers face performance issues which degrade user experience significantly.
+CARTA is the *Cube Analysis and Rendering Tool for Astronomy*, a new image visualization and analysis tool designed for the ALMA, the VLA, and the radio telescopes of the future such as the SKA.
+As the image size increases drastically with modern telescopes in recent years, classic image viewers face performance issues which degrade user experience significantly.
 The mission of CARTA is to resolve this and provide usability and scalability for the future by utilizing modern web technologies and computing parallelization.

 Client-Server architecture
 --------------------------
-CARTA uses a client-server architecture which is suitable for visualizing images with large file sizes (GB to TB) easily obtained from ALMA or JVLA observations.
+CARTA uses a client-server architecture which is suitable for visualizing images with large file sizes (GB to TB) easily obtained from ALMA or VLA observations.
 It is practically difficult to process such a huge file with personal computer or laptop.
 By using a client-server architecture, computation and data storage are handled by remote enterprise-class servers or clusters with high performance storage, while processed products are sent to clients only for visualization with modern web features, such as GPU-accelerated rendering.
-This architecture also enables users to interact with the ALMA and JVLA science archives by using CARTA as an interface.
+This architecture also enables users to interact with the ALMA and VLA science archives by using CARTA as an interface.

 .. raw:: html